kristenvaccaro/antisocial-computing/schedule.md

 #### Monday
 No class (Presidents' Day Holiday)
 #### Wednesday
+Machin "Introduction" and "Conclusion" How to Do Critical Discourse Analysis 2012
 #### Friday

 ## Week 8: Ethnography
 #### Monday
+Forberg "What is ethnographic about digital ethnography?
+A sociological perspective" Frontiers in Sociology 2023
 #### Wednesday
 #### Friday